-In the middle of all this back and forth, a discussion we had crossed over into Heavy Vinyl territory, specifically were there any that he liked the sound of?
+In the middle of all this back and forth, our discussion crossed over into Heavy Vinyl territory, specifically, “Were there any that he liked the sound of?”
 Why yes, there were.

 You guessed it.
 The above-pictured album is one he recommended.
 (There was another he also said we should try, but after playing this one we decided against buying any more records he recommended, as you will see.)

-So, a number of months ago we finally got around to cracking the seal and playing our newly remastered Heavy Vinyl LP.
+Soon enough we got around to cracking the seal and playing our newly remastered Heavy Vinyl LP.

 Right from the get-go, thick, murky, compressed, lifeless, ambience-free, dead-as-a-doornail sound started to come out of my speakers.
 Like sludge from a sewer you might say.
 What the hell was going on?

 I quickly grabbed a Super Hot copy off the shelf and put it on the table.

 Here was the energy, clarity, richness, space and more that had been missing mere moments before while playing the Heavy Vinyl pressing.
 Now, coming out my speakers was everything that makes a good vintage pressing such a joy to listen to.
 I felt like turning it up and rocking out.
 The first song is Born to Be Wild.
 Who doesn’t love to blast Born to Be Wild?

 What a difference.
 Night and Day.
 Maybe more!